JeNeSuisPasDave/docker-recipes/howto/windows-git-and-powershell.md

 ## Configure a simple Git PowerShell command window

-Use the file explorer to navigate to `:\Windows\System32\WindowsPowerShell\v1.0` and right-click on `powershell.exe` to create a shortcut on the destkop.
+Use the file explorer to navigate to `:\Windows\System32\WindowsPowerShell\v1.0` and right-click on `powershell.exe` to create a shortcut on the desktop.
 Rename that shortcut to "Windows PowerShell (bootstrap)" and then move it to the Start Screen folder.[^start]

 [^start]: On my system, the Start Menu folder is `C:\Users\heind.CORP\AppData\Roaming\Microsoft\Windows\Start Menu\Programs`.
 You can find the location of your own Start Screen by right-clicking on any Start Screen shortcut, selecting "More" and then "Open file location".